Setounkpe7/Phishing-SOC-Simulator/README.md

 Correlating Sysmon and Splunk data allowed me to determine the full scope of compromise and act quickly to prevent further damage.

-The simulation didn't stop here, this is a summary of my though process when resolving one of the most severe alert in the simulation.
+The simulation didn't stop here, this is a summary of my thought process when resolving one of the most severe alert in the simulation.

-I succesfuly completed the SOC simulation, and finished with a decent Mean Time To Respond of 4 min.
+I succesfully completed the SOC simulation, and finished with a decent Mean Time To Respond of 4 min.

 ![Alert](assets/images/Screenshot%20from%202025-12-01%2002-47-33.png)